-SUNY takes its statutory responsibilities to disclose information about new proposals very seriously.
+SUNY takes its statutory responsibilities to disclose information about new proposals seriously.

-- The Institute, shortly after receipt of a proposal, will release to the public via its website a "Public List," containing the name of the proposed charter school education corporation, name of the proposed charter school, name of the applicants and public contact information, proposed enrollment and grades served, charter management organization (if any), and the school district or community school district(s) ("CSD(s)") in which the charter school proposes to locate. - The Institute will post copies of the complete proposals, redacted of all personal privacy information, within several weeks of receipt.
-The Institute may post the Transmittal and Summary Form online as an interim step between when the Public List is released and when proposals are posted.
-Please note that the Institute will not accept any requests to redact part(s) of an application for any information not related to personal privacy or statutory exemptions. - As required by the Act, SUNY will, within 30 days of receipt of a proposal, officially notice the district in which the proposed school would be located.
-As mandated, the Institute will also provide notice to all public and non-public schools in the surrounding geographic area.
+- The Institute, shortly after receipt of a proposal, will release to the public via its website a "Public List," containing the name of the proposed charter school education corporation, name of the proposed charter school, name of the applicants and public contact information, proposed enrollment and grades served, charter management organization (if any), and the school district or community school district(s) ("CSD(s)") in which the charter school proposes to locate. - The Institute will post copies of complete proposals, redacted of all personal privacy information, within several weeks of receipt.
+Please note that the Institute will not accept any requests to redact part(s) of an application for any information not related to personal privacy or statutory exemptions.

-- The district must hold a public hearing to solicit public comments on the proposal within 30 days of receipt of notice of a proposal from the Institute. - SUNY carefully considers all comments about the application as part of the proposal review process.
+- As required by the Act, SUNY will, within 30 days of receipt of a proposal, officially notice the district in which the proposed school would be located.
+As mandated, the Institute will also provide notice to all public and non-public schools in the surrounding geographic area.3 - The district must hold a public hearing to solicit public comments on the proposal within 30 days of receipt of notice of a proposal from the Institute.4 - SUNY carefully considers all comments about the application as part of the proposal review process.
 The Institute presents school district comments and a written summary of public comments to the SUNY Trustees when recommending proposals.
-The Institute is committed to capturing community feedback and strongly requests all stakeholders submit their comments two weeks prior to the Committee meeting to approve applications (dates and materials to be posted at: www.suny.edu/about/leadership/board-of-trustees/meetings/meetingNotices.cfm) in order for comments to be included in the summary of public comments.
+The Institute is committed to capturing community feedback and strongly requests all stakeholders submit their comments at least two weeks prior to the Committee meeting to approve applications (dates and materials to be posted at: suny.edu/about/leadership/board-of-trustees/meetings/meetingNotices.cfm) in order for comments to be included in the summary of public comments.